-I. Statement Prohibiting Bullying and Harassment

-- A. It is the policy of the Sarasota County School District that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
+- I. Statement Prohibiting Bullying and Harassment - A. It is the policy of the Sarasota County School District that all of its students and school employees have an educational setting that is safe, secure and free from harassment and bullying of any kind.
 The District will not tolerate bullying and harassment of any type.
-Conduct that constitutes bullying and harassment, as defined herein, is prohibited. - B. The District upholds that bullying or harassment of any student or school employee is prohibited - 1.
-During any education program or activity conducted by a public K- 12 educational institution; - 2.
+Conduct that constitutes bullying and harassment, as defined herein, is prohibited and disciplinary action will be taken.
+Any reference to "bullying" includes cyberbullying, whether or not specifically stated. - B. The District upholds that bullying or harassment of any student or school employee is prohibited - During any education program or activity conducted by a public K-12 educational institution; - 2.
 During any school-related or school-sponsored program or activity; - 3.
 On a school bus of a public K-12 educational institution; or - 4.
-Through the use of data or computer software that is accessed through a computer, computer system, or computer network of a public K- 12 education institution.
+Through the use of data or computer software that is accessed through a computer, computer system, or computer network of a public K- 12 education institution; or - 5.
+Through the use of data or computer software that is accessed at a non-school-related location, activity, function, or program or through the use of technology or an electronic device that is not owned, leased, or used by a school district or school, if the bullying substantially interferes with or limits the victim's ability to participate in or benefit from the services, activities, or opportunities offered by a school or substantially disrupts the education process or orderly operation of a school or department.
+This paragraph does not require a school to staff or monitor any non-school-related activity, function, or program.